csharp-que-son-arrays

 Accessing Array Elements

-Each element of an array is accessed using an index that starts from 0.
+Each element of an array is accessed using an index, which starts from 0.
 The syntax to access an element is:

 arrayName[index]